“¡Vamos a Bailar!”- A Coconut in the Cuba Libre Ultra Lounge

 I sat down with a crisp Mojito and admired the scenery.
 The club was impeccably white, clean and had a large dance floor where novices were expertly dancing the Cha-Cha to the Rhumba.
 I was in awe as I saw that all the faces were a mix of white, brown and black; but all were Latin.
 I noticed in Jax that most bars are predominately one color of skin (not because of racism), but it was nice to see a good mix of diversity all having fun or awkwardly ogling the beautiful Dominican girl like I was.
 I did see one white girl on the dance floor staring at her phone, ruining the scene, and I nearly yelled, “Get the fuck off the floor!”

 I drank of the moment and watched as the heritage I denied to myself seemed more inviting then the Jax Beach bars I frequent.
 It was saddening to realize that there is a part of me I dismissed because I was ashamed of my heritage.
-I had associate myself more with white people because most of my friends and the people I grew up with were white.
-I like white women, especially the MILF-y type.
+I had associated myself more with white people because most of my friends and the people I grew up with were white.
 But, I was afraid of looking into my heritage because of how I saw my shameful family.

 The beautiful beat of the congas from a Celia Cruz song brought me back from my self-reflection and into the beautiful moment again.
 I want to explore more of my heritage.
 Maybe find a good Latin wife to teach me to dance and speak Spanish.